Most taxpayers who have filed their own taxes are probably somewhat aware of the “Presidential Election Campaign Fund”.

 In the last few Presidential general elections, both major party candidates have declined the matching funds, due to the sheer amount of money that needs to be raised to competitively run a Presidential general election campaign, and the lack of public matching due to a shrinking number of people checking the box on their 1040 filing.

-In 2017 and 2018, only 4% of taxpayers checked the funding box.
+In 2018, only 3.9% of taxpayers checked the funding box.
 In the first year that the box made its way on to the 1040 form (1976), 27.5% of taxpayers checked it.
 In 2016, the fund disbursed only $3,474,862, while Presidential candidates spent $2.4 billion!
 If you’d like to see what candidates have accepted Presidential Election Campaign funds over the years, here is a complete list.

 Why such low participation?
 My gut says that most taxpayers don’t know the correct answer to the following question…